 Harriet's father attempted to arrange for her to marry John Hugh Worthington.
 After some hesitation she accepted but later she changed her mind.
 Instead of marriage, Harriet continued writing articles for the Monthly Repository.
 After the death of her father in 1829, Harriet moved to London where William Fox, the editor of the journal, paid her a small wage.

 As well as articles for the Monthly Repository, Harriet Martineau began to write religious books such as Devotional Exercises for the Use of Young Persons (1826) and Addresses fir the Use of Families (1826).
 Martineau then turned to the ambitious project of writing books on politics and economics for the ordinary reader.
 The material was presented as a series of stories and revealed both her passion for social reform and the influence of Jeremy Bentham and John Stuart Mill.
-Illustrations of Political Economy (1832) was a great success and brought her financial independence.
+Her book Illustrations of Political Economy (1832) was a great success and brought her financial independence.
 This book was followed by another bestseller, Poor Laws and Paupers Illustrated (1834).

 Now a wealthy woman, Harriet Martineau, decided to spend the next two years travelling in the USA.
 On her return she published Society in America (1837).
 The book was mainly a critique of America's failure to live up to its democratic principles.
 Martineau was especially concerned about the treatment of women and called one chapter The Political Non-existence of Women.
 She claimed that women were treated like slaves.
 They were both "given indulgence rather than justice".
 Martineau argued for an improvement in women's education, so that "marriage need not be their only object in life."